-- In the summertime, water your plants if rainfall is less than an inch per week; otherwise water freely during growth period and sparingly when not in a growth period.
+- Watering.
+In the summertime, water your plants if rainfall is less than an inch per week; otherwise water freely during the growth period and sparingly when not in a growth period.

-- If you fertilize a Butterfly Bush too much, it will promote leaf growth over flower production, so easy does it!
+- Fertilizing.
+If you fertilize a butterfly bush too much, it will promote leaf growth over flower production, so easy does it!

-- In the spring, you can apply a thin layer of compost and mulch to your Butterfly Bush to help retain moisture and control weeds.
+- Mulching.
+In the spring, you can apply a thin layer of compost and mulch to your butterfly bush to help retain moisture and control weeds.

-- There is no die-back involved with a Butterfly Bush, so you need to cut them back all the way to the ground each spring.
+- Cutting back.
+There is no die-back involved with a butterfly bush, so you need to cut them back all the way to the ground each spring.
 (They bloom on new wood each year so no need to worry about cutting them back too far).
 Even if you live in an area where winters are mild allowing the stems to survive, cut them back to the ground to encourage abundant growth of stems on which the flowers grow.

-- The shrub is low-maintenance, so to encourage flowers and a compact shape, you need only to deadhead and perform anual pruning.
+- Pruning.
+The shrub is low-maintenance, so to encourage flowers and a compact shape, you need only to deadhead and perform annual pruning.